barneyb/lgrep/README.md

 ## Compressed Logs

+> ⚠️This feature is not available on Windows.
+You must decompress the logs yourself.
+If you have a Windows environment
+> and know Rust, a PR addressing this would be very welcome!

 `lgrep` transparently supports compressed inputs using compression utilities available on your `$PATH`.
 This means there is process overhead, as well as decompression overhead, but it's still _much_ faster than `zgrep`.
 To demonstrate, compress `app.log` a couple ways: